New Hampshire Laws on Service Dogs and Emotional Support Animals

 • service, sales, or rental establishments

-• places of entertainment and exhibit, like theaters, sports stadiums, museums, and libraries
+• places of entertainment, like theaters, auditoriums, sports stadiums, museums, and libraries

 • recreational facilities, such as zoos, parks, gyms, and bowling alleys